Graduate schemes and graduate training

 Engineering graduate schemes and programmes

-- Raytheon manufacturing graduate leadership development programme 7 June
+- Raytheon UK aeronautical engineering graduate leadership development programme 1 January 2014

 Financial services graduate schemes and programmes

-- Kames Capital IT training programme 31 May
+- International Financial Data Services IT graduate training programme 31 December

 Logistics and transport graduate schemes and programmes